 Not Accepting Guests

-- Last login almost 10 years ago
+- Last login over 10 years ago

 Join Couchsurfing to see ALIDACITYGARDEN’s full profile.
 It’s free!

 as I strike out between jobs to learn and practice ways to live in harmony, to write and draw a lot, and to open myself wide to the rough beauty of new places and people, I also want to steal heirloom vegetable seeds and take them back to plant in Maine

 Here I am, rumpled and living.
 Where to begin?
 There are my tastes: vegetarian opulence, books, strong chocolate and coffee, medieval art and writing and architecture, psych folk, community organizing and social movements, novels and poems, abstract painting, drawing, deserts and canyons and water, solitude, lovely people, farming, local food and just commerce.

 Everyday seems to hold a different balance of these different interests and passions.
 I am trying to find ways to bring them together in projects and communities: deserts with people, art with gardens, medieval books with abstract painting.
 Sometimes it works and sometimes people have no idea what I am talking about.

 Then there's how I am, which a little harder to tack to the wall: ready to see beauty, setI to laugh, enthusiastic but pessimistic, a little bit sharp, intense, quick to give a hug.

 I look forward to getting to know you, whoever you are.

 HOW I PARTICIPATE IN COUCHSURFING